Summarize this with

 During onboarding you connect your Apple and Google Play accounts once, and from then on the difference disappears completely.
 Reviews from both stores flow into the same feed, get the same sentiment analysis and the same AI reply suggestions as your Instagram or TikTok comments.
 No tab switching, no second login, no separate export.

-Using the filters in the dashboard you can, with one click, see only app reviews, only 1-star ratings, only Portuguese reviews, or only reviews tagged "Crash".
-In combination that becomes the real time-saving magic: in two clicks you sort out exactly the reviews that need a response, instead of hunting for them in two separate backends.
+Using the dashboard filters, with one click you can see only app reviews, only 1-star ratings, only Portuguese reviews or only reviews tagged "Crash“.
+In combination, this becomes the real time-saving magic: in two clicks you sort out exactly the reviews that need a reply, instead of hunting for them across two separate backends.

-From the onboarding call: Thomas told me a story recently: a gaming publisher said during the tool demo, "It really can't be that easy that I actually see app reviews and Instagram comments in the same inbox."
-Ten minutes later the Apple account was connected, the next morning the first answered review from both stores was in the dashboard.
-The sentence after that: "I have three people who spend two hours every Monday morning in App Store Connect.
-I now have them free."
+From the onboarding call: Thomas recently told me a story: during a tool demo, a gaming publisher said "It really can't be this easy to see app reviews and Instagram comments in the same inbox.“ Ten minutes later the Apple account was connected, and the next morning the first answered review from both stores was sitting in the dashboard.
+His comment afterwards: "I have three people who spend 2 hours in App Store Connect every Monday morning.
+I've just freed them up.“

 Cross-channel effect: Why app developers should also automate social comments